nf-core/smrnaseq/docs/usage.md

 To further assist in reproducbility, you can use share and re-use [parameter files](#running-the-pipeline) to repeat pipeline runs with the same settings without having to write out a command with every single parameter.

-> **Tip**
+> [!TIP]
-> If you wish to share such profile (such as upload as supplementary material for academic publications), make sure to NOT include cluster specific paths to files, nor institutional specific profiles.
+> If you wish to share such a profile (such as uploading it as supplementary material for academic publications), make sure not to include cluster-specific paths to files, nor institution-specific profiles.

 ## Core Nextflow arguments

-> **Note**
+> [!NOTE]
 > These options are part of Nextflow and use a _single_ hyphen (pipeline parameters use a double-hyphen).

 ### `-profile`